-I have only 4 copies of this Polish language learning software left (BYKI-Before You Know It, by: Transparent Language).
-I would like to clear them out.
-Normally they cost $69 + S&H, but I will let these 4 copies go for only $60 each including S&H. I accept CCs via Paypal if you like.
+I have only ONE more copy of this Polish language learning software left (BYKI-Before You Know It, by: Transparent Language).
+GET IT NOW before it is gone for only $69 + S&H. I accept CCs via Paypal if you like.
 Please email me for more information or to get your copy today.

 Easter Monday in Poland is a holiday and is called Śmigus-Dyngus (shming-oos-ding-oos) or Lany Poniedzialek (wet Monday).
 This is a wonderful day of fun.
 It was traditionally the day when boys tried to drench girls buckets of water.
 The more a girl is sprayed with water, the higher her chances are that she will get married.
 The girls get their chance for revenge the next day.
 Now Wet Monday is usually celebrated by everyone drenching or sprinkling each other.
 Basically it is a free-for-all good old fashioned water fight and NO ONE is immune, kids and parents alike get in on the action.
 I wonder why my father never instituted this tradition in our household?

 The history of Śmigus-Dyngus goes back to the Middle Ages when it was called Oblewania.Some people say that by being splashed with water on Easter Monday will bring you good luck throughout the year.
 There is conflicting information as to the origin of this tradition.
 Some say it was a pagan ritual and that the pouring of water symbolized springtime to cleanse and purify.
 There are others who think that Dyngus represented renewal of the sacrament of baptism after Christ had risen.
 The third theory suggests that Dyngus is connected with Polish ruler Prince Mieszko the First who was baptized in 966 on Easter Monday.
 However you look at it, it is still a fun holiday!